alvaro-cabrera/automated_allocations/README.md

 2. Find the data and the sources
    - Sources:
-      - Roster should have the personel and the corresponding certifications also (Andrea should give me access)
+      - In the Roster we should have the personel and the corresponding certifications also (Andrea should give me access)
       - Amos is for workload (Mithu - I think is written like that- is the expert in dataplatform and Amos.
 I should speak with her afterwards)

 3. Develop a Python Model to address the challenge